 I’m a business owner as well as an accountant As our tenth birthday at Thrive gets closer, I’ve found myself reflecting recently.
 I sometimes find it hard to believe I’ve been a business owner for almost a decade.
 Although I’m not going to lie, I definitely feel it!
 But there’s one person who has experienced […]

-We’re looking for a Client Financial Controller to join our small but growing in-house team.
+We’re looking for an Apprentice Client Finance Assistant to join our small but growing team.
 As our client base grows significantly, you’ll have the skills and character to wow our clients with impeccable delivery.

 The right person will be:

 - Systems savvy

 Thrive is a technology-led accounting business that provides our clients with a full finance function service.
 Based in East Grinstead, with a London client base we are best known for our commitment to a purpose beyond profit.
 We are signatories to the Million Tree Pledge and a certified B Corp, striving to achieve a goal beyond profit.